-In the Eastern part of Mont Blanc group, East of Grandes Joresses, on the main ridge between Italy and France, this smart and mighty mountain divides
+In the Eastern part of Mont Blanc group, East of Grandes Jorasses, on the main ridge between Italy and France, this smart and mighty mountain divides:

 on the left side the Aiguille de Leschaux, on the right side the Petites Jorasses